madmurphy/libconfini/MANUAL.md

   that `/etc/samba/smb.conf` and `/etc/pulse/daemon.conf` are systematically
   distributed using this pattern.
-* `IniFormat::disabled_after_space` -- Setting this property to `false`, due to the initial space that follows the comment marker (`# INI...`), forces `# INI key/value delimiter: = (everywhere)` to be considered as a comment.
+* `IniFormat::disabled_after_space` -- Setting this property to `false`, due to the initial space that follows the comment marker (`# INI...`), forces the entire line to be considered as a comment.
 Some authors use this syntax to distinguish between comments and disabled entries (examples are `/etc/pacman.conf` and `/etc/bluetooth/main.conf`)

 Temporary workarounds: